C2SP/wycheproof/README.md

 us pull requests.
 You can also report bugs or request new tests as [GitHub issues](https://github.com/C2SP/wycheproof/issues/new).

+## Development Priorities

+We're in the process of revitalizing development and maintenance of Project Wycheproof as a C2SP project with a renewed focus on the test vector data.
+Our immediate priorities are:

+1. Consolidating `testvectors` and `testvectors_v1` into a single directory of test data.
+2. Completing JSON schema descriptions of all test vectors.
+3. Improving documentation and support for external contributors to provide new test data.
+4. Developing a community of downstream consumers who can help sheppard maintenance and review of new test vector data.
+5. Adding additional algorithm and test case coverage to the test vector data.

 ## FAQ

 ### Why is the project called "Wycheproof"?